At a glance

 It’s important for you to maintain a constant level of phenobarbitone in the blood within the therapeutic range.
 If your level is too low, you may experience seizures.
 If the level is too high, you could experience side effects or even .

-But maintaining a constant, therapeutic level of phenobarbitone in the blood can be tricky.
+But maintaining a constant, therapeutic level of phenobarbitone in the blood can be difficult.
 Phenobarbitone is by liver and eliminated in the urine at different rates, depending on your age and overall health.
 Depending on dose, age and health, elimination can take several days to weeks.

 How is the sample collected for testing?

 A blood sample is collected by inserting a needle into a vein in the arm.